gilgameshjw/hydejack-starter-kit/_other_projects/jua_ai.md

 ### My Work

-* Literature review and models prototyping and testing (graph and Fourier Neural Operator NNets)
+* Literature review and models prototyping and testing (graph, Fourier Neural Operator NNets and GAN's)
 * Data engineering and modelling
 * Model training on distributed GPU's (~40 TB).

+### Production
+Model is ran at unseen resolution: 1x1km global / 48 hours / 5 minute timesteps

-### Paper
+### Publication
-A publication where I am co-author is currently under review in American Meteorological Society.
+A publication where I am second author is currently under review in American Meteorological Society.